 Visit Sognefjord is the official destination company for the Aurlandsfjord, Nærøyfjord and Sognefjord area.

-Overview of where you can spend the night in the area around the Aurlandsfjord and Nærøyfjord.
+Overview of hotels and other places where you can spend the night in the area around the Aurlandsfjord and Nærøyfjord.

 Hiking along the Flåmsdalen Valley

-The train arrived in Myrdal in the middle of the night.
+The train arrived Myrdal, which is a train station on the Bergen Railway, in the middle of the night.
 It was dark and cold and too early to start the hike down along the Flåmsdalen valley.
 I had done some research in advance and knew that Café Rallaren at Myrdal was closed, but the waiting room at Myrdal Station was open during night, so I went in and waited there until it got light.
 It was nice and warm in there, but the benches were horrible.
 I didn’t get much sleep that night 🙂

 When it got brighter, I started the hike down towards the Flåmsdalen valley.
 I walked a short distance on a nice gravel road before I reached the top of Myrdalssvingene which is near Vatnahalsen Hotel.
 The road down the 21 hairpin bends along Myrdalssvingene is steep and ends down in the upper part of Flåmsdalen.
 The frost hadn’t come yet, so it was nice to walk there that day.